neondatabase/website/content/docs/get-started-with-neon/get-started-branching.md

 ---
-title: Get started with branching
+title: Branching quickstart
 enableTableOfContents: true
 isDraft: true
 ---

 This topic describes how to get started with branching.
-It walks you through creating and connecting to a branch.
+It describes how to create and connect to a branch.

 A branch is a clone of your database that you are free play with and modify without affecting the parent database.
 Creating a branch is fast and easy, and when you are finished with it, it can be removed just as quickly.